mcmahoney/mcmahoney.github.io/_pages/about.md

 I am an avian ecologist and ask questions about birds to understand the impact of changing fire and disturbance regimes on terrestrial ecosystems.
 My goal is to produce research that aids conservation and management actions for birds and their ecosystems in California and foster collaborations with community partners for multiple benefits conservation.

-For my PhD, I am currently studying Clark's Nutcracker (*Nucifraga columbiana*) ecology and their seed dispersal patterns in the California's Sierra Nevada Mountains.
+For my PhD, I am studying Clark's Nutcracker (*Nucifraga columbiana*) ecology and their seed dispersal patterns in the California's Sierra Nevada Mountains for improved whitebark pine (*Pinus albicaulis*) and subalpine forest conservation and management.